Here you’ll find acrostics about the main seasons of the church calendar, as well as a specific section of Easter meditations.

 Travelling, each family to their native city.

-Hotels are crammed, stables full, there’s little pity
+Hotels are crammed, inns full, there’s little pity

-Lost on two stragglers, and the girl in dire need of a bed.
+Lost on two stragglers, the girl pregnant, needing a bed.

 Expectantly the magi journeyed from distant